appclacks/mirabelle/site/mirabelle/content/_index.md

  :metric 0.5}
 ```

 You could write a Mirabelle stream which will compute on the fly the quantiles for this metric.
-In this example, Mirabelle will split the received events into 60 seconds windows, then compute the percentiles, set the event `:state` to "critical" and send an alert to Pagerduty if the `0.99` quantiles is greater than 1 seocnd.
+In this example, Mirabelle will split the received events into 60 seconds windows, then compute the percentiles, set the event `:state` to "critical" and send an alert to Pagerduty if the `0.99` quantiles is greater than 1 second.

 ```clojure
 (streams